Corner Bowl Windows Syslog Server 2022

 How does Corner Bowl Windows Syslog Server do it?

 Windows Syslog Server starts TCP and UDP Syslog Servers to receive messages, monitor and centralize syslogs from devices such as switches, routers and firewalls.
 Once harvested, log entries are saved to either a local or offsite log repository.
-Windows Syslog Server provides you with 5 different methods to centralize your log entries including MySQL, Microsoft SQL Server, elasiticsearch and CosmosDB.
-Don't worry, out-of-the-box Windows Syslog Server saves data to its own flat file system format getting you up and running without any required 3rd party integration.
+Windows Syslog Server provides you with 6 different methods to centralize your log entries including SQLite, MySQL, Microsoft SQL Server, Elasiticsearch, CosmosDB and our own binary flat-file system.

 - Bind to any port and Network Interface Card.